Victor Select Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Victor Select product line includes six dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Victor Select product line includes 7 dry dog foods.

-- Victor Select Beef Meal and Brown Rice (3.5 stars)
+- Victor Select Beef Meal and Brown Rice (4 stars) [A]

-Victor Select Ocean Fish with Salmon was selected to represent the other products in the line for this review.
+Victor Select Ocean Fish Formula was selected to represent the other products in the line for this review.

 Dry Dog Food